andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ## 4. How do we address licensing, privacy, security, and accessibility?

 The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
-It can be confirmed that the usage of this data is not This is public data that can be used to explore how different customer types are using Cyclistic bikes.
+It can be confirmed that this is public data that can be used to explore how different customer types are using Cyclistic bikes.

 **Data Privacy Note: The datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate and allow us to answer the business questions.
 Also, due to data-privacy concerns, no personally identifiable information is available/used in this data set.**